Kodaline: 2020–present: One Day at a Time

 On 10 January 2020, the band released "Wherever You Are" as the lead single from their fourth album.
 The song peaked at number sixty-six on the Irish Singles Chart.
 "Sometimes" was released as the bands second single from their fourth album.
 The album titled One Day at a Time was released on 12 June 2020.
 The album peaked at number two on the Irish Albums Chart.

 Kodaline released their first live album, Our Roots Run Deep, on 14 October 2022.
 It was recorded at the Olympia Theatre, Dublin.

 On 9 October 2025, Kodaline announced that they would be splitting after over a decade of performing.
 Following the announcement of their split, farewell shows were announced for Cork and Dublin.

+Musical style and influences

+Kodaline's music has been described as indie folk, indie rock, indie pop, alternative rock, pop rock with influences pop, dance-pop and electropop.
+They are directly influenced by alternative rock and pop acts like Radiohead, Talking Heads, LCD Soundsystem, Sam Cooke, U2, Coldplay, The Smiths, Snow Patrol, Keane and Biffy Clyro.